Skip to main content

 Verify the Setup

-Start the Collector and confirm a CockroachDB metric arrives within ~60 seconds:
+Start the Collector and check for metrics within 60 seconds:

 Troubleshooting